Mother's Day: Myanmar

-By country (N–S)

 Nepal

 In Nepal, there is a festival equivalent to Mother's Day, called Mata Tirtha Aunsi ("Mother Pilgrimage New Moon"), or Mata Tirtha Puja ("Mother Pilgrimage Worship").
 It is celebrated according to the lunar calendar.
 It falls on the last day of the dark fortnight in the month of Baishakh which falls in April–May (in 2015, it will occur on 18 April).
 The dark fortnight lasts for 15 days from the full moon to the new moon.
 This festival is observed to commemorate and honor mothers, and it is celebrated by giving gifts to mothers and remembering mothers who are no more.

 To honor mothers who have died, it is the tradition to go on a pilgrimage to the Mata Tirtha ponds, located 6 km to the southwest of downtown Kathmandu.
 The nearby Mata Tirtha village is named after these ponds.
 Previously, the tradition was observed primarily by the Newar community and other people living in the Kathmandu Valley.
 Now this festival is widely celebrated across the country.

 Many tragic folklore legends have been created, suggesting different reasons why this pond became a pilgrimage site.
 The most popular version says that, in ancient times, the mother of a shepherd died, and he made offerings to a nearby pond.
 There he saw the face of his mother in the water, with her hand taking the offerings.
 Since then, many people have visited the pond, hoping to see their deceased mother's face.
 Pilgrims believe that they will bring peace to their mothers' souls by visiting the sacred place.
 There are two ponds.
 The larger one is for ritual bathing.
 The smaller one is used to "look upon mother's face", and is fenced by iron bars to prevent people from bathing in it.

 Traditionally, in the Kathmandu valley the South-Western corner is reserved for women and women-related rituals, and the North-Eastern is for men and men-related rituals.
 The worship place for Mata Tirtha Aunsi is located in Mata Tirtha in the South-Western half of the valley, while the worship place for Gokarna Aunsi, the equivalent celebration for deceased fathers is located in Gokarna, Nepal, in the North-Eastern half.
 This division is reflected in many aspects of the life in Kathmandu valley.

 Mother's Day is known as Aama ko Mukh Herne Din in Nepali, which literally means "day to see mother's face".
 In Nepal Bhasa, the festival is known as Mām yā Khwā Swayegu, which can be translated as "to look upon mother's face".